spacetab-io/rdb-php/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the GNU GPL v3 License
+## Any contributions you make will be under the MIT License
-In short, when you submit code changes, your submissions are understood to be under the same [GNU GPL v3 License](https://www.gnu.org/licenses/gpl-3.0.en.html) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same MIT license that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's issues
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!